sec-bit/ckb-zkp/README.md

 ## Optimizations & Benchmarks

-In Nervos ckb, [one should pay for data storaging, transaction fees and computer resources](https://docs.nervos.org/key-concepts/economics.html#the-economics-of-the-ckbyte).
-Paying for data storaging means, one needs to pay an amount of ckb tokens in direct proportion to the size of the transaction he raises.
+In Nervos ckb, [one should pay for data storage, transaction fees and computer resources](https://docs.nervos.org/key-concepts/economics.html#the-economics-of-the-ckbyte).
+Paying for data storage means, one needs to pay a number of ckb tokens in direct proportion to the size of the transaction he raises.
 Paying for computer resources means one should pay extra ckbs based on the amount of computer resources that are used to verify a transaction.
 The computer resources are measured as [**cycles**](https://docs.nervos.org/glossary/glossary-general.html#cycles).

 On the other hand, [On mainnet Lina, the value of `MAX_BLOCK_BYTES` is `597_000` and `MAX_BLOCK_CYCLES` is `3_500_000_000`.](https://docs.nervos.org/technical-concepts/architecture.html#computing-cycles-and-transaction-size)